 When deciding on where to stay in Sydney, there are a whole range of options.
 However, Circular Quay and The Rocks stand out as prime positions as they are within walking distance of numerous major tourist attractions, and close to public transportation if you want to visit other areas of Sydney such as the local beaches.
 A trip to Sydney wouldn’t be complete without checking out the famous Bondi Beach.

 The Rocks and Circular Quay

-A historic precinct of Sydney within the city centre, The Rocks is in the ideal position for any tourist interested in delving into Sydney’s past.
+A historic precinct of Sydney within the city centre, The Rocks is in the ideal position for any tourist interested in delving into the city’s past.
 The area is still floored with pebble stones and is where the markets are every weekend.

-The Rocks is home to some of the oldest pubs in the city and is just a short walk away from the harbour, where you can find Sydney’s biggest tourist attractions.
+The Rocks is home to some of the oldest pubs in the city.
+It is also just a short walk away from the harbour, where you can find the city’s biggest tourist attractions.
 Otherwise, take a way into the more modern part of the city to find the largest transport system in Australia, which will take you anywhere you want to go.

 Looking for city vibes and a more modern theme?
 The Circular Quay is the place to be is a great option for those wanting to rely on public transport with Martin Place Station close by.
 The harbour remains close by as well, also still within walking distance.